pinheiroGroup/Kinbiont.jl/README.md

 )
 ```

-results are stored in test_fixed_cdp with the following format XXXXXD
+results are stored in test_fixed_cdp.

 <a name="#ODE-segmented"></a>
 ## ODE segmentation